TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 - Acquire a basic critical understanding of technology developments of the last 20 years as those bear on society at large and on professional services in particular; and

-- Acquire a basic understanding of personal and professional competencies associated with leadership, which are likely to be keys to supporting individual lawyers’ capabilities in thriving in their professional and personal lives.
+- Acquire a basic understanding of personal and professional competencies associated with leadership, which are likely to be critical in supporting individual lawyers’ capabilities in thriving in their professional and personal lives.
 You should complete the course with a basic set of leadership tools.

 At the end of the course: